Star CBM English Assessments (Star Record Book)

 For each student, you will see the student's grade and the student's latest Correct Per Minute (CPM) score (if any) for each type of assessment.
 When benchmarks are available for a student's grade and the current season (Fall, Winter, or Spring), the background color shows which benchmark category the score falls into.
 Note: For Rapid Automatic Naming assessments, there are just two benchmark categories: At/Above Benchmark (green) and At Risk (red).

 Blue: On Watch

 For measures that don't have norms and benchmarks for the student's grade and season, scores are shown on a gray background.
-If you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the closest grade and season with benchmarks for the measure.
-(For Passage Oral Reading, the benchmarks for the passage's grade level and the closest season are used for the check mark when the student is assessed at another grade level.)
+If you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the nearest grade and season where benchmarks exist for the measure.
+(For Passage Oral Reading, when the student is assessed at another grade level, the benchmarks for the passage's grade level and the nearest season to the student's grade are used for the check mark.)

 You can sort the scores for a measure in ascending or descending order by clicking the column heading for the measure.

 After you finish or score an assessment, you will see the Score Pending message for a short time as the software calculates the score.
 You can click the refresh icon on the cell to refresh the page and to see if the score is ready yet.

 Some Correct Per Minute (CPM) scores are adjusted (equated) based on form difficulty or because forms were completed before time ran out.
 In both of these instances, the score will be higher than the observed score.
 For more information, see Correct Per Minute Scores and How They Are Adjusted (Equated).

 Scores across measures aren't comparable.
 For example, a number that may be At/Above Benchmark for Phoneme Segmentation may indicate a need for Intervention in Passage Oral Reading.